Identity Management Best Practices to Strengthen Cybersecurity in 2026

 2. Automate User Provisioning and Deprovisioning

 Manual access management is time-consuming and error-prone.
-Automating user provisioning ensures that new hires get the right access from day one, while automated deprovisioning removes access as soon as someone exits or changes the role in the organization.
+Automating user provisioning ensures that new hires get the right access from day one, while automated deprovisioning removes access as soon as someone exits or changes their role in the organization.

 Tools that integrate with HR systems (like Workday or SAP) and identity platform-based directories can streamline the process and enforce user account management best practices at scale.